elevenlabs/elevenlabs-mcp/README.md

 - "Convert this recording of my voice to sound like a medieval knight"
 - "Create a soundscape of a thunderstorm in a dense jungle with animals reacting to the weather"
 - "Turn this speech into text, identify different speakers, then convert it back using unique voices for each person"
+- "Use the eleven_v3 model for maximum expressiveness in this TTS generation"

 ## Optional features